-Spravato is a prescription nasal spray of esketamine, a drug used as a general anesthetic and also effectively for treatment-resistant depression (TRD) or Major Depressive Disorder (MDD) with suicidal thoughts.
+What is Spravato?
+Spravato is a prescription nasal spray for esketamine treatments, a drug used as a general anesthetic and also effectively for treatment-resistant depression (TRD) or Major Depressive Disorder (MDD) with suicidal thoughts.
 Spravato is a self-administered nasal spray, normally under the supervision of a healthcare provider in a healthcare setting.
 While initially developed due to the positive results of ketamine injections, Spravato is considered an alternative due to its ingredients and the way it is administered to patients.

 Spravato is self-administered as two to three sprays in five-minute increments and is a good alternative for patients who would prefer to avoid an IV or who have anxiety surrounding IV needles.
 It must be administered in combination with an oral antidepressant.
 The patient’s healthcare provider will determine exactly how much Spravato the patient will take and when they will administer it.